From CVE Entries to Verifiable Exploits: An Automated Multi-Agent Framework for Reproducing CVEs: Introduction

-In this paper, we present \cvegenie, a fully-automated, LLM-driven multi-agent framework for end-to-end CVE reproduction, which embodies what we define as key properties of an ideal CVE reproduction system, captured by the acronym \textbf{\eager}.
-Specifically, an ideal system: Generates working \underline{E}xploit/proof-of-concept (PoC); Builds \underline{A}ssessors/verifiers for the exploit; \underline{G}eneralizes across CWEs, languages, and projects; Is \underline{E}nd-to-end automated; and \underline{R}ebuilds vulnerable environments.
-This paper makes the following contributions:
+In this paper, we present \cvegenie, a fully-automated, LLM-driven, multi-agent framework for end-to-end CVE reproduction. \cvegenie{} instantiates what we define as key properties of an ideal CVE reproduction system, captured by the acronym \textbf{\eager}.
+Specifically, an ideal system: Generates working \underline{E}xploit/proof-of-concept (PoC); Builds \underline{A}ssessors/verifiers for the exploit; \underline{G}eneralizes across CWEs, languages, and project types; Is \underline{E}nd-to-end automated; and \underline{R}ebuilds vulnerable environments.
+Specifically, this paper makes the following contributions:

-\begin{compactenum} \item We develop \cvegenie{}, a four-stage, end-to-end automated pipeline; \cveprocessor, \project, \exploit, and \verifier, that extracts CVE data (i.e., source code, security advisories, patches, etc.), rebuilds the environment, generates exploits and verifiers to assess the exploits, and validates the final results. \item We systematically select the optimal configuration of LLMs for \cvegenie{} for optimal performance over diverse CVEs, encompassing diverse range of vulnerabilities, programming languages, and projects, including scenarios with incomplete CVE information. \item We ran \cvegenie{} on 841 CVEs (published between June 2024–May 2025), successfully reproducing \totalcves{} CVEs across \totalprojects{} projects, \totalcwes{} CWEs, and \totallangs{} programming languages, highlighting our generalizability. \item We systematically evaluate \cvegenie{}'s design and demonstrate that each component is essential for optimal performance: even advanced LLMs like \texttt{o3} fail to reproduce even one CVE without our agentic framework. \item We open-source our framework, source code, and datasets of reproduced CVEs as well as logs for all agents conversations, providing an ongoing valuable contribution to the community for downstream research tasks (e.g., tools for automated vulnerability detection). \end{compactenum}
+\begin{compactenum} \item We develop \cvegenie{}, an automated end-to-end CVE reproduction pipeline that extracts CVE data (e.g., software vulnerable version source code, advisories, patches, cwes, etc.), rebuilds the vulnerable environment, and generates exploits and verifiers to assess the reproduction. \item We design \cvegenie{} to demonstrate \emph{compositional intelligence} by a novel architecture, systematically selected LLMs and prompts, and reliable \eager-style CVE reproduction.
+As a result, \cvegenie{} achieves strong performance across diverse CVEs, vulnerability types, programming languages, and projects, even when CVE information is incomplete. \item We systematically evaluate \cvegenie{}'s architecture and demonstrate that each component is essential for optimal performance.
+Notably, even advanced LLMs like \texttt{o3}, when used standalone, are incapable of performing \eager-style reproduction for even a single CVE. \item We ran \cvegenie{} on 841 CVEs (published between June 2024 and May 2025) and successfully reproduced \totalcves{} CVEs across \totalprojects{} projects, \totalcwes{} CWEs, and \totallangs{} programming languages, highlighting our generalizability. \item We make our framework, source code, datasets of reproduced CVEs, and full logs of agent interactions publicly available, providing an ongoing valuable contribution for downstream research tasks (see Appendix~\ref{sec:open-science} and ~\ref{sec:applications}). \end{compactenum}